isomerpages/mol-services/_government-services/05-move-in/00a-overview(accordion).md

       To transfer your child(ren) to a primary school within your new neighborhood,  do read here for primary school transfer procedures <a href="https://beta.moe.gov.sg/primary/transfers/" target="_blank">here</a>.
   - title: Update Residential Address
     content: |
-      After moving to your new home, you may <a href="https://www.ica.gov.sg/documents/ic/update_residential_address" target="_blank">update your residential address online</a>.
-From 1 December 2020, the Police will cease processing change of address requests at NPPs and NPCs.
-Singapore Residents who are unable to transact online and have no proxies to assist them, may visit ICA.
+      After moving to your new home, you may <a href="https://www.ica.gov.sg/documents/ic/update_residential_address" target="_blank">update your residential address online</a> from 1 Oct 2020 onwards.
+If you are unable to transact online and need help, please visit ICA.

       <p align="center">Click to enlarge</p>
       <a target="_blank" href="https://www.ica.gov.sg/eservicesandforms/ecoa">